fossasia/eventyay-tickets/src/pretix/plugins/socialauth/MEDIAWIKI_RATE_LIMITING.md

 # MediaWiki OAuth Rate Limiting Fix

-This document describes the solution implemented to fix MediaWiki OAuth rate limiting issues in EventyAY Tickets.
+This document describes the solution implemented to fix MediaWiki OAuth rate limiting issues in EventyAY-Tickets.

 ## Problem

-The EventyAY Tickets application was experiencing rate limiting when making OAuth requests to Wikimedia's OAuth endpoints (meta.wikimedia.org).
+The EventyAY-Tickets application was experiencing rate limiting when making OAuth requests to Wikimedia's OAuth endpoints (meta.wikimedia.org).
 This was causing authentication failures for users trying to log in with their MediaWiki accounts.

 ## Root Cause